 - Prior Authorization: Eligibility is the first level of “authorization”.
 That’s still not a guarantee to pay.
 You ALWAYS need to know whether the patient’s plan covers the service (CPT) that is going to be performed or not.
 Over time, of course, you will very easily know which ones are surely covered and which ones are almost always in need of authorization.
 Prior Authorizations take time to get done.
 BE CAREFUL and BE WARY of this.
 ALWAYS be on high alert w.r.t prior authorizations.

 - Coding: Each visit has to be coded.
 You know this already.
-Your doctor circles things on a thing called superbill (yes, most doctors still use that).
+Your doctor circles CPT + ICDs on a superbill (yes, most doctors still use that).
 That superbill contains the CPT code.
 Meanwhile, they enter the ICD in the EMR.
 You know the difference between CPT code and the ICD already.
 The CPT is WHAT the doctor did (service) and the ICD is WHY the doctor did what they did.
-Cool?
 Coding is that interlinking of CPT to multiple ICDs.
 You are going to post charges (aka submit claims) to the payer stating that “I did CPT 123 because of ICD 1, 2, 3 on patient A on date xx for charges YY (which is almost always 3x of Medicare set amount each year).
 So, pay me pretty please”.
 The payer is going to pay ZZ (contracted, allowed amount, which goes back to the contract defined in the credentialing step).
 GET THIS CODING PART RIGHT.
 If you don’t have coding certifications, get certified – it’s not expensive to get certified.

 - Charge posting: Prepare the charge or if your PMS does this for you, check the charge for billing compliance.
 Prepare the claim and add all necessary information to ensure a clean claim.
 Then, transmit the claim(s).
 I would say you double, triple check before transmission because the more you check your work, the less chances of denials and the more you avoid double the work and the more you reduce A/R.